macpato82/Titanium/README.md

 # Titanium — RISC OS source modernisation

-**Private repository — third-party RISC OS source.** This tree contains a full RISC OS source tree (Acorn / Pace / Castle / RISC OS Open and others) and must not be made public.
-All original copyright notices and Apache-2.0 licence headers are retained in every file; the modernisation work below preserves them byte-for-byte.
-Only first-party additions are separately licensed.

 This repo versions the **modernisation** of that tree: tidying the C sources and finishing the assembler→C ports, component by component, without changing behaviour.